nikitavoloboev/data/focusing/rules.md

 - Add all songs I like to my [Likes](https://open.spotify.com/user/nikitavoloboev/playlist/0ERn0U4qZIKC8Dy7RrMMsn?si=s7begtjFTM-vaAp0ZplMaQ) playlist.
 	- Add all songs I _really_ like to [Favourites](spotify:user:nikitavoloboev:playlist:7j0M4e0nxFtsrLREfcj2qk) playlist.
 	- Add songs to other playlists accordingly.

-## Focus
-- Be very aggressive in cutting any kind of distractions when working.
-- Look at where I spend my time in Timing and cut those out with Focus and scripts.
-- Change location.
-Work from different places.
-- Use one screen when coding.
-Much easier to context switch.
-- Don't listen to music when coding and focusing.
-Use [Noizio](http://noiz.io) and listen to Sailing Yacht or other pieces.

 ## Licensing
 - License my own code under MIT.